 News Sources

-This page was originally created after the passage of bill C-18 – the Online News Act – when various internet news sources are threatening to stop providing or linking to Canadian news sites and stories, particularly Facebook and Google.
+This page was originally created after the passage of Bill C-18 (the Online News Act) when various internet news sources were threatening to stop providing or linking to Canadian news sites and stories, particularly Facebook and Google.

 The list begins with the most local and widens out to larger areas.
 Omissions are not deliberate.
 Please send your suggested additions for reliable, accurate, and timely news to webmaster@blueridgeca.org.